kristinemlarson/gnssrefl/README.md

 works on fitting the detrended SNR data, please consider contributing it.

 * If you have a better refraction correction, please provide it to us in python.

+* Write up a new [use case](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/first_drivethru.md).

+* Investigate surface related biases for polar tide gauge calculations (ice vs water).

+* We have contributors for allowing the NMEA format.
+We currently need to translate to Fortran to improve the speed.

 </ol>